 The composer's intention was not carried out, and the full score of the symphony remained in the form in which it was originally printed.

-The full score of Manfred was published by Jurgenson in February 1886, and in April that year the same publisher issued the arrangement for piano duet, made by the author in collaboration with Aleksandra Hubert.
+The full score of Manfred was published by Jurgenson in February 1886 (plate 6762, 287 pages), simultaneously with the orchestral parts (plate 6763, 37 parts) .
+In April that year the same publisher issued the arrangement for piano duet, made by the author in collaboration with Aleksandra Hubert (plate 6764, 105 pages).

 The full score and piano duet arrangements were published in volumes 18 (1949) and volume 48 (1964) of Tchaikovsky's Complete Collected Works, edited by Yevgeny Makarov and Irina Iordan respectively.